fnalways/terminus-docs/docs/overview/snowinning/concepts.md

 Given that the metadata occupies minimal storage space and requires infrequent updates, the capabilities of existing mainstream blockchain technologies are adequately equipped to handle these demands.
 This efficiency is primarily due to the low overhead involved in storing and accessing small amounts of data on the blockchain, where changes are rare and thus do not overburden the system.

 :::info
-Right now smart contracts are deployed on [OPTIMISTIC ROLLUPS](https://optimism.io/).
+Right now, smart contracts are deployed on [OPTIMISTIC ROLLUPS](https://optimism.io/).

 It should be noted that the Web5 development team has reportedly shifted from using ION as their Registry mechanism to adopting a Distributed Hash Table (DHT) network.